tmatista/ME405Mecha15/README.md

 ## Difficulties
 ### Software
+#### 100k vs 1M in the SPI. pmul/pdiv (WRITE ABOUT THESE)
 ### Hardware
 #### This project was fraught with hardware difficulties, most stemming from the motors used for the project.
 Firstly, the provided (part number) motors did not have the torque required to spin the lazy susan bearings.
 These motors were replaced with (part number) NEMA (number) stepper motors from the Cal Poly Robotics Club.
-Unfortunately, one of these replacement motors has a shorting problem. (decribe here)
+Unfortunately, one of these replacement motors has a shorting problem when the wires are moved.
+With much difficulty, this has successfuly been mitigated.

 ## Features
-###

-## Bell-and-Whistle
-###
+#### Test test

-## Operation
+## Bell-and-Whistle: Live Plotting
-### Save a drawing as "(PUT NAME HERE).hpgl" to the Nucleo.
-### Ensure the pen is in the raised position.
-If it is not, this can be manually adjusted by running (filename) and requesting a pen position.
-### Place a piece of paper beneith the disks.
-### Turn on both power supplies and soft reboot the Nucleo by pressing ctrl+D
+#### The additional feature added to our system is a live plotting system that uses UART to communicate drawing progress from the Nucleo to the computer.
+(ADD PICTURE HERE)

+## Operation (SHOULD I ALSO INCLUDE A SECTION ON HOW THE WIRES AND THINGS CONNECT?)
+#### To run the systme, start by saving a drawing as "(PUT NAME HERE).hpgl" to the Nucleo.
+Next, move the motors so that the gears are **not** meshed with the disks.
+This is important because the motors automatically move to their "home" position which may not be what you expect it to be.
+Next, ensure that the pen is in the raised position.
+If it isn't this can be manually adjusted by running the "(FILENAME).py".
+Slide a piece of paper under the disks, switch on both power supplies and soft reboot the Nucleo by pressing ctrl+D. The code will report when it has finished parsing your drawing into usable code and the motors may start moving to their home location.
+When all of this has finished, move the gears into place to mesh with the disks, and press any key to coninue.